 - Serge Villemure – Chair of the Regional Steering Committee, Director, Research Grants and Scholarships Directorate, Scholarships and Fellowships Division, Natural Sciences and Engineering Research Council (NSERC), Canada

-- Prof Maryse Lassonde – Co-Chair of the Regional Steering Committee, Scientific Director, Fonds de Recherche du Québec-Nature et Technologies (FRQNT), Canada and President, The Royal Society of Canada (RSC), Canada.
+- Dr Maryse Lassonde – Co-Chair of the Regional Steering Committee, Scientific Director, Fonds de Recherche du Québec-Nature et Technologies (FRQNT), Canada and President, The Royal Society of Canada (RSC), Canada

 - Dr Elizabeth Pollitzer - Director, Portia Ltd, UK; co-founder, Gender Summit

-- Dr Bettina Hamelin - Vice-President, Research Partnerships, National Sciences and Engineering Research Council of Canada (NSERC), Canada.
+- Dr Bettina Hamelin - Vice-President, Research Directorate Partnerships, National Sciences and Engineering Research Council of Canada (NSERC), Canada

 - Dr Joy Johnson - Vice-President, Research and International, Simon Fraser University (SFU), Canada.